Deniz78y1966/Deniz78y1966/README.md

 ### Right now...

 + I'm working on a website to promote the _sale of seasonings_ that a friend of mine *is starting*.
-+ Finishing a Python2 course that I'm taking at CodeAcademy.
++ Completing a Python2 Codeacademy's course.
 + Practicing my DevOps abilities by implementing it to some old projects.
 + Looking for interships.